gnc1622/stem_dropout_senior_thesis/README.md

 # stem_dropout
 STEM Dropout Code availability

 In here will be all files related to |WRITE UP NAME|.
-A portion of th work was done in R and a portion was done in Python:
+A portion of the work was done in R and a portion was done in Python:

 Python:
   Machine Learning